ibm-cloud-docs/vpc/bare_metal_server_manage.md

 - `IMAGE` specifies the operating system image
 - `KEYS` specifies the SSH keys
 - `DATA` specifies any optional user data
+- `PROFILE` ID, name, or CRN of the trusted profile

 For a full list of command options, see [ibmcloud is bare-metal-server-initialization-replace](/docs/vpc?topic=vpc-vpc-reference#bare-metal-server-initialization-replace-view).